Choose to know how to replace a worn bike chain…

 Differences in bike chains – hollow components

-How to replace your bike chain
+How to replace a worn bike chain

 - replaces a bike chain with a master link /spare link